Which Duplex Strainer Design is Best? | Comparison Guide

 Which Duplex Strainer Design is Best?

-Often the design criteria of your application will dictate a combination of characteristics only available in a particular design; if you require a 4” Inconel duplex strainer, you only have the custom fabricated style to work with.
-Likewise a 2” size application for a 316SS duplex strainer will be handled more economically with a cast valve cartridge design compared to a custom fabricated one; but what about an 8” water application where cast iron is acceptable and there’s diverting-plug, butterfly and sliding valve designs to choose from?
+Often the design criteria of your application will dictate a specific design.
+For example, if you require a 4” Inconel duplex strainer, only the custom fabricated style will work.
+Likewise, a 2” 316SS application will usually be more economical with a cast valve cartridge design than a custom fabricated one.